SPC/E Water Reference Calculations - Ewald Summation

 |erfc(x)||Complimentary Error Function computed for abscissa x

-Additionally, the superscript "†" (dagger) in Ereal indicates that the sum skips all pairs i=j inside the original simulation cell (n = 0).
+In this form, the superscript "†" (dagger) in Ereal indicates that the sum skips all pairs i=j inside the original simulation cell (n = 0).
 The superscript "†-1" in Eintra indicates that the sum is over site pairs within molecules in the original simulation cell.
+Additionally, the Fourier vectors (k) in this equation are composed of integer elements, e.g. k = 2ex+ey+4ez where ei is the unit vector for Cartesian direction i.
+The Fourier space term can alternatively be written using k vectors with elements proportional to 2∏.
 In practice, the above equation is not how the Ewald Summation is actually implemented.
 Typically, one makes the following assumptions/reductions to simplify the summation:

 Thus, the practical implementation of the Ewald Summation is :